Braces help straighten your teeth, but they also make cleaning your mouth more challenging.

 3. The Power of Water Flossing for a Sparkling Smile with Braces

-Aim the water jet at a 90-degree angle to your gum line, moving slowly along each tooth.
+To use it correctly, point the tip at a 90-degree angle toward your gum line and slowly move it along each tooth.

 4. Mouthwash Magic: Keeping Your Breath Fresh with Braces